Alexandra Walsham: Academic career

 Walsham began her academic career as a research fellow at Emmanuel College, Cambridge, between 1993 and 1996.
 In 1996, she moved to the University of Exeter where she was a lecturer in history.
 She was promoted to senior lecturer in 2000 and was granted a personal chair (professorship) in Reformation History in 2005.
-From 2007 to 2010, she served as Head of Department.
-In 2010, she returned to the University of Cambridge as Professor of Modern History and was elected a Fellow of Trinity College, Cambridge.
+From 2007 to 2010, she served as head of department.
+In 2010, she returned to the University of Cambridge as Professor of Modern History and was elected a fellow of Trinity College, Cambridge.
+She later resigned from Trinity in protest at the college's decision to withdraw from the Universities Superannuation Scheme, and joined Emmanuel College.

-She is Vice President of the Royal Historical Society and Chair of its General Purposes Committee.
+She is vice president of the Royal Historical Society and chair of its General Purposes Committee.
 She is one of the series editors of the Cambridge Studies in Early Modern British History, and co-editor of Past & Present, an academic journal specialising in social history.

 On 17 October 2013, she appeared on an episode of In Our Time to discuss the Book of Common Prayer.
 In February 2015, she gave the annual Bishop Van Mildert Lecture at the University of Durham; it was titled "Domesticating the Reformation: Material Culture, Memory and Confessional Identity in Early Modern England".
 She gave the Neale Lecture at University College London in October 2015.
-She has been elected to give the Ford Lectures at the University of Oxford in 2017/2018.
+She was elected to give the Ford Lectures at the University of Oxford in 2017/2018.
+She has been selected to deliver the Gifford Lectures at the University of Edinburgh in 2024/25.